How do university seminars differ from lectures?

 – Provide five tips for success in seminar environments

-While most students around the world will recognise the format and style of a lecture – as explored in Lesson 1, it’s quite possible that many aren’t fully aware of (or prepared for) seminars and the kinds of interactions their tutors expect.
+While most students around the world will recognise the format and style of a lecture – as explored in Chapter 1, it’s quite possible that many aren’t fully aware of (or prepared for) seminars and the kinds of interactions their tutors expect.
 Unlike the one-way discourse of a lecture, professors will likely have very different expectations for how bachelor’s or master’s level university students should behave and communicate within the seminar environment.
-Lesson 2 of this short course is therefore designed to inform students of the basics of this more interactive learning format, preparing them for what to do and how to succeed.
+Chapter 2 of this short reader is therefore designed to inform students of the basics of this more interactive learning format, preparing them for what to do and how to succeed.

 What is a seminar?